Ozone is a colorless gas with a noticeable smell.

-Although ozone is naturally found in the atmosphere, it is also a main part of air pollution called smog.
+Although ozone is a natural part of the atmosphere, it is also the main part of air pollution called smog.
 In the upper layer of the sky, ozone is helpful in protecting us from some of the effects of the sun.
-However, when it exists in the lower layer, close to the earth (outdoors and in our homes), it can be harmful if we breathe it in.
+However, when it is in the lower layer close to Earth (outdoors and in our homes), it can be harmful if we breathe it in.

+Some manufacturers of air cleaning equipment claim that ozone generators can decrease volatile organic compounds (VOCs) in the air.
+However, research has shown that such devices may, in fact, increase some types of VOCs.
 If an air cleaning device produces ozone at a level that is effective in killing molds and viruses, then it is also at a level that can be harmful to humans and pets.

 Ozone can build up inside your home, school or workplace if:

 - The building is tightly insulated, weatherproofed or sealed.

 - The building lacks ventilation or enough fresh air coming in.

 - The ozone-producing equipment is not properly installed, maintained, vented and operated.

 We do not recommend testing for ozone in indoor air.